PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 ## Ramping Inject

-Injects a given number of Scenario copies(instances) with a linear ramp over a given duration. **Each Scenario copy behaves like a short-running thread that runs only once and then is destroyed.** With this simulation, you control the Scenario injection rate and injection interval.
+Injects a given number of Scenario copies(instances) with a linear ramp over a given duration. **Each Scenario copy behaves like a short-running thread that runs only once and then is destroyed.
+Alternatively you can think of a single Scenario copy as a single virtual user.** With this simulation, you control the Scenario injection rate and injection interval.
 Use it for a smooth ramp up and ramp down.
 Usually, this simulation type is used to test HTTP API.

 **Example**: In this example, we combined two simulations: ramp up from 0 to 50 and then ramp down from 50 to 20.
 The NBomber scheduler will be activated every second(by injection interval) to inject a new Scenario copy, then run it once, destroy it afterward, and then repeat such flow for the next(after 1 second) injection phase.
 This simulation will continue ramping up the injection rate from 0 to 50 until the end duration.
 After this, the following simulation will start smoothly ramping down the injection rate from 50 to 20.